Jordan Veasy

-Jordan Veasy (born June 23, 1995) is an American football wide receiver for the Seattle Sea Dragons of the XFL.
+Jordan Veasy (born June 23, 1995) is an American football wide receiver.
 He played college football at California and signed as an undrafted free agent with the Tennessee Titans in 2018.
-He has been a member of several other NFL teams.
+He has been a member of several other National Football League (NFL) teams.

+Early life and college

+Veasy attended Gadsden City High School in Gadsden, Alabama.
+He initially played baseball as a shortstop until hitting a major growth spurt after his junior year.
+He then played football for the first time as a senior, catching 23 passes for 637 yards and 9 touchdowns in his lone season playing high school football.
+After graduating from high school in 2013, he enrolled in Faulkner University, a small private university in Montgomery, Alabama with an NAIA football program.
+He appeared in 6 games as a true freshman at Faulkner, recording 5 receptions for 75 yards and 3 touchdowns.
+After one year at Faulkner, Veasy transferred to Itawamba Community College, but did not play for their football team.
+He then transferred again to Golden West College in Huntington Beach, California.
+During his lone season at Golden West in 2015, Veasy played in 11 games, recording 63 receptions for 1,036 yards and 11 touchdowns.

+A 3-star junior college wide receiver recruit entering the 2016 season, Veasy committed to California over offers from Eastern Michigan, Fresno State, Georgia State, Middle Tennessee State, South Alabama, and UAB, among others.
+As a junior in 2016, Veasy played in 12 games with 3 starts, catching 25 passes for 306 yards and 3 touchdowns.
+As a senior in 2017, Veasy played in 12 games with 10 starts, catching 38 passes for 491 yards and 6 touchdowns.
+In total, during his two seasons at Cal, Veasy played in 24 games with 13 starts, recording 63 receptions for 797 yards and 9 touchdowns.

 Professional career

 Tennessee Titans

 Veasy signed with the Tennessee Titans as an undrafted free agent on May 11, 2018, but was waived on September 1, 2018.
 The BC Lions traded for his CFL rights September 8, 2018.

 Jacksonville Jaguars

 On December 18, 2018, Veasy was signed to the Jacksonville Jaguars practice squad.

 Indianapolis Colts

 On January 14, 2019, Veasy signed a reserve/future contract with the Indianapolis Colts.
 He was on waived August 31, 2019.

 Buffalo Bills

 On September 25, 2019, Veasy was signed to the Buffalo Bills practice squad.
 He was released on October 1, but re-signed on October 14, only to be released three days later.